What is the Cryosphere?

 The cryosphere also exists in places between the poles, especially at high elevations.
 For example, glaciers and snow cover Mount Kilimanjaro in Tanzania, a mountain lying about 3 degrees (about 322 kilometers or 200 miles) south of the equator.
 The Asian mountain ranges surrounding the Tibetan Plateau, like the Himalaya and Hindu Kush, are known as Earth’s third pole because of the number of perennial glaciers and amount of snow found there.

-About a quarter of the Northern Hemisphere’s land is permafrost, where the ground is frozen for at least two years.
-Nearly 85 percent of Alaska sits atop a layer of permafrost.
+About a quarter of the Northern Hemisphere’s land is underlain by permafrost, where the ground is frozen for at least two years.
+Nearly 85 percent of Alaska is underlain by a layer of permafrost.
 It is also widespread in the Arctic regions of Siberia, Canada, and Greenland and found in high-altitude regions like the Rocky Mountains, Tibetan Plateau, South American Andes, and New Zealand’s Southern Alps.

 Glaciers are found in mountain ranges on every continent, except for Australia.
-Glaciers, including alpine glaciers, ice caps, and ice sheets, cover about 10 percent of the planet, providing drinking water to billions of people.
+Glacial ice, including alpine glaciers, ice caps, icefields, and ice sheets, cover about 10 percent of the planet, providing drinking water to billions of people.

 Large parts of the Northern Hemisphere have seasonal snow cover.
 While snow melts shortly after falling in some areas, in cold areas and mountains, it accumulates through the winter.
-When it melts, mountain snowpack swells rivers for irrigation, hydropower, agriculture, and recreation.
+When the snowpack melts, rivers swell, providing water for irrigation, hydropower, agriculture, and recreation.

 Lake ice is another part of the cryosphere.
 In some areas, lakes can remain frozen for months at a time.